 - Best Luxury Hotels: Mövenpick Hotel & Convention Centre • Sama Sama Hotel

-- Best Moderate Hotels: Tune Hotel KLIA-KLIA2 • Aerotel • Sama Sama Express • Sama Sama Express klia2
+- Best Midrange Hotels: Tune Hotel KLIA-KLIA2 • Aerotel • Sama Sama Express • Sama Sama Express klia2

 - Kuala Lumpur Travel Guide

 - Where to Go in Malaysia